lcpnine/nextjs-blog-for-everyone/README.md

 - Place post images in `public/images/posts/`
 - Place author avatars in `public/images/authors/`
-- Recommended size for featured images: 1200x630px
+- Recommended size for cover images: 1200x630px
 - Use descriptive filenames for SEO
+- **Note:** The `image` field in frontmatter is used as a cover image in blog listings and for social sharing (OpenGraph).
+It won't be displayed at the top of individual blog posts.
+- If no image is specified, the default OG image (`og-default.jpg`) will be used for the cover

 ### Performance